RishabhRD/gohup/README.md

 Not fully.
 If you need the program's output executing upon this kind of program then nohup is your requirement for that task.
 However, if you just need a background process or a GUI application without need of any log or output, and you want to continue with your terminal wokflow without any interruption gohup is suitable for the task.

+## Installation
+In the root directory of project:
+	sudo make install

+To view the man page:
+	man gohup